ec-jrc/citsci-explorer/README.md

 The columns and values of these files must correspond to the ones defined in the data schema.
 Please note that all columns not matching the defined names will be ignored.

-The `example` folder in this repository includes two empy CSV files with the standard column names.
+The [`examples` folder](https://github.com/ec-jrc/citsci-explorer/tree/master/examples) in this repository includes two empy CSV files with the standard column names.
 You can copy-paste the data there, and modify the column values (if needed) to match the allowed values.

 ## Creating a pull request

-One the two CSV files are ready, you can create a pull request to the `src` folder.
+Once the two CSV files are ready, you can create a pull request to [the `src` folder](https://github.com/ec-jrc/citsci-explorer/tree/master/src).

 The title and/or description of the pull request must include a reference to the issue you have previously created.